Stochastic Neural Networks for Automatic Cell Tracking in Microscopy Image Sequences of Bacterial Colonies: Results

-\subsection{Tests of Cell Registration algorithms on Synthetic Data}
+\subsection{Tests of Cell Registration Algorithms on Synthetic Data}

 We now consider more generic long synthetic image sequences of simulated cell colonies, with a small interframe duration of one minute.
 We still impose the mild constraint that no cell is lost between two successive images.
-The main difference with the earlier benchmark BENCH$_{100}$ is that cells are \emph{allowed to freely divide} during interframes, as well as to grow and to move.
+The main difference with the earlier benchmark of 100 images from BENCH6 is that cells are \emph{allowed to freely divide} during interframes, as well as to grow and to move.
 For the full implementation on 100 pairs of successive images, we first execute the parent-children pairing, and remove the identified parent-children triplets; we can then apply our cell registration algorithmic on the reduced sets cells.
 Our image sequence contained 760 true parent-children triplets, which we automatically identified with an accuracy of 100\%.
 As outlined earlier, we removed all these identified cell triplets and then applied our tracking algorithm.
-This left us with a total of \num{12631} cells (spread over 100 frames).
+This left us with a total of 12,631 cells (spread over 100 frames).
 Full automatic registration was then implemented with an accuracy higher than 99.5\%.

-\subsection{Tests of Cell Registration algorithms on Laboratory Image Sequences}
+\subsection{Tests of Cell Registration Algorithms on Laboratory Image Sequences}

-To test our cell tracking algorithm on pairs of consecutive images extracted from recorded image sequences of bacterial colonies, we had to automatically delineate all individual cells in each image.
-We use the Watershed algorithm \cite{Digabel:1978a} (also used, e.g., in \cite{Liu:2011a}) to segment each frame into individual image segments containing one single cell each.
-In a second step, we then identified the contour of each single cell $b$ by applying the Mumford-Shah algorithm \cite{Hintermuller:2004a,Mumford:1989a} within the image segment containing a cell $b$.
+To test our cell tracking algorithm on pairs of consecutive images extracted from recorded image sequences of bacterial colonies (real data), we had to automatically delineate all individual cells in each image.
+Representative frames of this data are shown in \figref{f:exemplary-data}.
+We describe these data in more detail in \secref{s:real-data}.
+We will only briefly outline the overall segmentation approach to not distract from our main contribution---the cell tracking algorithm.
+We use the watershed algorithm~\cite{Beucher:1979a} (also used, e.g., in \cite{Liu:2011a}) to segment each frame into individual image segments containing one single cell each.
+Consequently, these regions represent over segmentations of the individual cells; we only know that each region will contain a bacteria cell $b$.
+To segment individual cells, an additional step is necessary.
+We then apply adhoc nonlinear filters to remove minor segmentation artifacts.
+In a second step, we then identified the contour of each single cell $b$ by applying the Mumford--Shah algorithm \cite{Mumford:1989a} within the image segment containing a cell $b$.
+Since this procedure is quite time consuming for large images, we have implemented it to produce a training set of delineated individual cells to train a CNN for image segmentation.
+After automatic training, this CNN substantially reduces the runtime of the cell segmentation/delineation procedure.
+We show the resulting segmentations in \figref{f:segmented-data}.
+We provide additional information regarding our approach for the segmentation of individual bacteria cells in the appendix (see \secref{s:cell-segmentation}).